A Brief History of U.S. Bank Failures

 The Panic of 1907

-In 1907, two speculators, F. Augustus Heinze and Charles W. Morse, attempted to corner the stock of United Copper, but they didn’t succeed and suffered major losses.
-After this incident, Americans rapidly withdrew funds from banks associated with these two men.
-A few days later, these bank runs led the New York Clearing House to announce that Heinze member banks, such as the Mercantile National Bank, had been deemed insolvent.
-F. Augustus Heinze, president of Heinze Bank, was forced to resign which intensified the bank runs.
-However, the New York Clearing House came to the rescue and offered these banks loans to make sure they could meet their depositors’ withdrawals, which effectively stopped the runs on their banks.
+Within a few days, bank runs led the New York Clearing House to announce that Heinze member banks – such as the Mercantile National Bank – had been deemed insolvent.
+Heinze was forced to resign his position as president of the bank bearing his name, which intensified the bank runs.
+However, the New York Clearing House came to the rescue and offered these banks loans to make sure they could meet their depositors’ withdrawals.

 The Great Depression: Stock Market Crash of 1929

-The official start of the Great Depression was the stock market crash on ‘Black Tuesday,’ October 29, 1929.
-Again, wild speculation during the ‘roaring twenties’ was a contributing factor to this collapse.
-Unemployment was already growing before the panic, but stock prices continued to rise.
-In addition, many companies were less than honest with their investors about their financials during the time leading into the crash.
+Like previous economic crises, wild speculation during the ‘roaring twenties’ was a contributing factor to this collapse.
+Unemployment was already growing before the panic, but stock prices continued to rise, buoyed by a continuing influx of cash from speculators.
+In addition, many companies were less than honest with their investors about their financials, so the speculators were often acting on bad information.

-Later in 1930, the U.S. began experiencing bank runs due to this crisis, which led to a massive wave of bank failures.
-The first of those bank runs was experienced in Nashville, Tennessee, which triggered a wave of runs across the Southeast.
-The U.S. financial system saw more bank runs in 1931 and 1932.
+After the stock market crash revealed the massive fissures in the American financial system, the U.S. began experiencing bank runs which led to a massive wave of bank failures.
+The first of those bank runs occurred in Nashville, Tennessee, and the contagion quickly spread to banks across the Southeast.
+Bank runs continued across the country throughout the following two years.

 When President Roosevelt instituted a banking holiday in 1933, all banks were ordered to cease operations until they were determined solvent.
 This was the beginning of the end of the bank runs, but the pain was far from over.
 Overall, these runs, and the financial impact of the stock market crash resulted in the failure of about 9,000 banks throughout the 1930s.